AndreiUlmeyda/terminal-config-manager/README.md

 - find and handle every operation that can fail
 - handle the case where the pattern does not match anything, for instance when the file was modified some other way during runtime
-- handle the case where targetValue is not an element of possibleValues. atm it just loops
 - refactor StateTransitions
 - invert the dependency between UI and Application
 - break up the Infrastructure/Util, determine which layer it should go (Domain?)